warrenldavis/kenneth-grahame-works/README.md

 Work in Process:

-[raw](raw/) - Includes the raw files downloaded from their specifed source
+- [raw](raw/)/ - Includes the raw files downloaded from their specifed source

+- [text](text/)/ - Includes the cleaned up text files

+-  - Inclues XML versions of each work marked up